The Easiest Way to Hang A Gallery Wall

 A gallery wall can be a stunning design centerpiece in a living room, bedroom, staircase or hallway.
 With these simple steps, create a masterpiece look with any combination of framed photos, artwork, heirlooms and other hanging décor.

 You might also like: TBD

 Gather your gallery pieces and needed supplies.
 A gallery wall can look orderly with consistent photos (such as all black and white) or frame styles (such as all wood or metallic), or it can take on a collected look with a variety of colorful photos, artwork, frame styles and three-dimensional décor.
 Just make sure each piece is ready to hang with a proper hanger or hook.

 Tip: Gather a variety of sizes of objects from large to small to create an interesting visual hierarchy.
-Or create your own custom frames with this handy how-to video.

 - Variety of gallery wall pieces